asleepace/deep-seek/README.md

 This project is faily minimal and contains some code for the Bun server which returns some basic frontend code for a chat interface.

+- `./docker-compose.yml` - Docker compose file for running the DeepSeek container.
 - `./index.ts` - Bun entry point
 - `./src/*` - Root project directory.
-- `./src/server/*` - Contains the Bun server code.
+- `./src/server/*` - Contains the Bun server-side code.
-- `./src/client/*` - Contains the HTML, CSS & JS code for the chat.
+- `./src/client/*` - Contains the HTML, CSS & JS client-side code for chat.

 The UI is just basic HTML, CSS, and JS and is really only meant to help test the model.